What is CARB Compliance and CARB-compliant Generators?

 You may use noncompliant stationary generators during PSPS events as long as you follow the guidelines for using non-CARB-compliant equipment in emergencies.

-What Is the Difference Between CARB and the EPA?
+What Is the Difference Between CARB Vs. the EPA?

 The Environmental Protection Agency (EPA) was created in 1970 to help protect the environment.
 EPA compliance is a federal certification that applies to all internal combustion engines manufactured and sold within the United States.
 While EPA and CARB compliances are similar, CARB is a California agency that enforces the state’s own separate rules and regulations.